 On December 5, 1900, the trust was reorganized as the Metropolitan Associates.

 On January 7, 1907, the Metropolitan Associates entered into a party wall agreement with Marcus Kimball, owner of 31 Commonwealth.
 Among its provisions, the agreement specified that the owner of 282 Berkeley (29 Commonwealth) would retain the right to have windows in the party wall “until such time as” 31 Commonwealth or a new building on “said estate shall be carried up to such height as to cover the same.”

-On August 31, 1925, 282 Berkeley (29 Commonwealth was acquired from the Metropolitan Associates by real estate dealer Elliott Henderson and investment broker Harcourt Amory, Jr., trustees of the Berkeley Street Trust.
+On August 31, 1925, Haddon Hall was acquired from the Metropolitan Associates by real estate dealer Elliott Henderson and investment broker Harcourt Amory, Jr., trustees of the Berkeley Street Trust.

-In about 1928, Haddon Hall was converted from apartments into medical (primarily dental) offices.
+In about 1928, the building was converted from apartments into medical (primarily dental) offices.
 The last residents were listed there in the 1928 Blue Book.
 The Building Department records do not include the permit application for this change in use and, presumably, accompanying remodeling.

 On December 10, 1934, Conveyancers Title Insurance and Mortgage Company foreclosed on its mortgage to the Berkeley Street Trust and transferred the building to its affiliate, Realty, Inc. Both companies subsequently went into receivership, and on October 16, 1942, George Alpert, the court-appointed receiver for Realty.
 Inc., transferred 282 Berkeley (29 Commonwealth) to the Conveyancers Realty Company.